Boiler, Hot water cylinder, Dishwasher, Washing Machine, Shower...*

 give up a slight amount of their coating.
 Siliphos inhibits limescale in two ways.

 First of all the polyphosphate makes the calcium molecules stay in suspension, rather

 than stick.
 Secondly the silicate lays a layer on the walls of pipes etc. This too

 Approximately 800 grams.

 Why that particular amount?

-Because 1.2 kg is the optimum amount to ensure limescale inhibition in the average
+Because around 800 grams is the optimum amount to ensure limescale inhibition in

 Does it remove limescale that is already present?

 Should it be fitted either horizontal or vertical?

 Does the Siliphos 'run out' of its effectiveness?